tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 So why `SQLite`?
 And why now?

-For me, its about re-architecting how we write code so it can fit the coming world of edge, dstributed and local-first computing.
+For me, its about re-architecting how we write code so it can fit the coming world of edge, distributed and local-first computing.

 In one way, `sqlite` is a great fit for distributed applications given it can be embedded directly into devices at the dge.